0xMiden/miden-client/docs/src/web-client/examples/transactions.md

 - `isCommitted()`: Returns true if the transaction is committed
 - `isDiscarded()`: Returns true if the transaction is discarded
 - `getBlockNum()`: Returns the block number if the transaction is committed, otherwise returns null
+- `getCommittedTimestamp()`: Returns the timestamp when the transaction was committed, or null if it is not committed

 ## Relevant Documentation